shyyhs/shyyhs.github.io/_pages/about.md

   - /about.html
 ---

+:ref:'education'

 Master student at Kyoto University.

 Research interest in Natural Language Processing.

-Email: song[at]nlp.ist.i.kyoto-u.ac.jp
+**Email**: song[at]nlp.ist.i.kyoto-u.ac.jp

 <!-- **Looking for internship related to ML/NLP.** -->
 <!-- **Looking for internship.** -->